 An elliptical trainer is a stationary exercise machine that combines the motions of cross-country skiing, running and stair climbing.
 Feet and legs move in an elliptical, or oval, motion.
-The user garners cardiovascular benefits similar to running but avoids impact on muscles and joints.
-For runners, using an elliptical trainer is a cross-training option to supplement running, such as preventing injury or providing variety or to replace running, including while rehabbing an injury.
+Elliptical workouts for runners give cardiovascular benefits similar to running with reduced impact on muscles and joints.
+For runners, using an elliptical trainer is a cross-training option to supplement running or replace running, as occurs while rehabbing an injury.

-If doing an interval workout on the elliptical, increasing the time of hard efforts and/or reducing the recovery period between bouts is another way to adjust for the easier effort required by an elliptical trainer vs. running.
+If doing an interval workout on the elliptical, increasing the time of hard efforts and/or reducing the recovery period between bouts is another way to adjust for the easier effort required by an elliptical trainer vs. running according to ACE Fitness.

 Some runners love elliptical trainers while others are wary of them.
 However, elliptical training for runners can actually boost overall fitness by aiding in injury prevention or rehabilitation, allowing for recovery from repeated impact on hard surfaces, and providing mental and physical variety in training.
 Using an elliptical too often, though, may cause its own physical effects due to overuse, so be sure to balance this activity with running and other forms of exercise.

 - Mayo Clinic: "Are Elliptical Machines Better Than Treadmills for Basic Aerobic Workouts?"